pcarioufr/datadog-flask-redis-sandbox/README.md

 Connect to `http://localhost:8000`.
 You'll be logged in as a random user `abcd1234@sandbox.com`.
 Alternatively, log in as any user injecting their user_id in the URL (yay... security): `http://localhost:8000/?user_id=john.doe`.

 Your cookie expires when you close your browser.

+### Model Selection
+- You can select any available Ollama model at any time using the model selector in the UI (bottom left, next to the system prompt button).
+- When you change models, your chat history is cleared, but your system prompt is preserved and automatically prepended as a system message for the new model.
+- If you have not selected a model, the application will use the **default model** specified by the `OLLAMA_MODEL` environment variable.

+### System Prompt
+- You can edit the system prompt at any time using the prompt editor in the UI.
+- The system prompt is always prepended as a system message after a chat clear or model change, ensuring consistent behavior for the LLM.

 ## API Usage